ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 ## Metadata

 Most NFTs will need some kind of structured metadata to describe the token's essential properties.
-Many encodings and data formats can be used, but the de-facto standard is to store metadata as a JSON object, encoded to UTF-8 byte string.
+Many encodings and data formats can be used, but the de-facto standard is to store metadata as a JSON object, encoded to a UTF-8 byte string.

 Here's an example of some JSON metadata for an NFT: